sadityakumar9211/medichain-hardhat/README.md

 </div>

 ### This is the hardhat repository of this project.
+##### If `Application Error` comes after just connecting the wallet, then change the network from metamask to Goerli Testnet.
+This bug is unhandled for now.

 ### Planned Changes
 > After my minor exams
 1. Rainbowkit + wagmi for connect button